 Procedures for claiming insurance will vary between companies.
 Many Belgian insurance companies now allow claimants to submit via an online claims form.
 You can also phone through a claim or use a hard copy of the claim form and send it through the post.

 Check with your insurer to see if there are deadlines for making an insurance claim.
 This may be particularly important with theft claims, which sometimes have a smaller window of time for claiming and may need to have an accompanying police report.

 Once you have made your claim, it will be assessed by a claims manager and you will be given a claim reference number.
 You will normally hear back from your insurer within around 10-15 working days.

 If you are unhappy with the outcome, however, contact the complaints department of the insurer in the first instance.
 You can take the complaint to the Insurance Ombudsman if you don’t agree with how your complaint has been dealt with.

 Belgian insurance contracts typically run for 12 months and many may be automatically renewing, meaning that you need to inform the company in advance should you wish to cancel or change to another provider.

-You will need to cancel in writing.
-This could be by postal letter or email.
-If you want to cancel by email, make sure this is permitted and that you have a specific cancellations email address to send to.
+You need to cancel in writing.
+This could be by postal letter or e-mail.
+If you want to cancel by e-mail, make sure this is permitted and that you have a specific cancellation e-mail address to send to.
 Some companies may have an online cancellation form available on their website.

 All companies should give you an initial cooling off period of 14 days after signing up.
 During this time, you can freely cancel the contract without incurring charges.